zanderteller/dqm/docs/user_guide.rst

 **How Many PCA Dimensions To Use: The 'Spike' Model and Elbows**

+If a data cloud can be seen to have an 'effective dimensionality' that is lower than the total number of dimensions, projecting into a smaller number of PCA dimensions can be an important source of noise reduction (while also reducing computation time and memory usage).

 A theory known as the 'spike model' essentially posits that a horizontal plateau in a plot of decreasing PCA eigenvalues represents a floor of noise in the data.
 This suggests a method for choosing a number of PCA dimensions to work with that will maximize information and minimize noise: namely, by choosing a number of dimensions at the 'elbow' of a PCA eigenvalue plot.
 (See the `Quick Start example <quick_start.html#run-pca>`_, where the elbow suggests that 4 PCA dimensions is enough to capture the most important structure in the data.)

-If you find that the elbow is farther out than your computing resources will allow, it's a good idea to simply use as many dimensions as you can, to maximize the amount of information that you're working with. (*Computational complexity and memory usage for DQM are both essentially linear*, :math:`O(n)`, *in the number of dimensions being used.*)
+If you find that the elbow is farther out than your computing resources will allow, it's a good idea to simply use as many dimensions as you can, to maximize the amount of information that you're working with. (*Computational complexity and memory usage for DQM are both essentially linear*, :math:`O(n)`, *in the number of dimensions being used.*) It's helpful that the ordering of PCA dimensions is based only on variance in the entire data cloud, and is otherwise 'unbiased' (as far as any relationships with metadata or types of structures that may be revealed.)

-**Working with PCA in the** :class:`DQM <dqm.DQM>` **Class**
+**Working with PCA in the DQM Class**

 The following code block (following the `Quick Start example <quick_start.html#run-pca>`_) demonstrates choosing a number of PCA dimensions to work with: